 Facilitator Ask the participants to complete the statements below.
 When everyone has finished, have each person share, in a round, one thing that was outstanding or inspiring and what spiritual feelings it enkindled.
 Please remind everyone not to remark on the comments of others.
-Or ne thing from th e quotations that was outstanding or inspiring to me was It 1 made me feel Ex plain S OME QUES STIONS: A cup from the showers of confirmation Facilitator Ask the participants to answer the following questions.
+O ne thing from the e quotations that was outstanding or inspiring to me was It made me feel Ex xplain S OME QUES STIONS: A cup from the showers of confirmation Facilitator Ask the participants to answer the following questions.
 They can usually find answers in the quotations just studied or in the introduction.
 When everyone has finished, review the questions, then share and discuss the answers.
-1. of the next Pro Covenant is the promise that the Manifestation of God makes regarding the coming ophet after Himself.
-The peoples' part of this Covenant is to accept the next Promised g will it be before the next Manifestation of God appears?
-2. after His pass also left provi ft instructions in His Will and Testament for all the believers to turn to 'Abdu'l-Bahá ing.
+1. The Greater Covenant is the promise that the Manifestation of God makes regarding the coming of the next Prophet after Himself.
+The peoples' part of this Covenant is to accept the next Promised One.
+How long will it be before the next Manifestation of God appears?
+2. after His passi also left provis Bahá'u'lláh left instructions in His Will and Testament for all the believers to turn to 'Abdu'l-Bahá after His passing.
 He said that 'Abdu'l-Bahá was the Interpreter and Expounder of His Word.
-He sions for to be elected matters not provided for in His Writings.
-3. it is to be inter rtain about the meaning of something Bahá'u'lláh wrote or said, or unclear as to how repreted, where does He want us to turn for interpretation?
-After And after that?
-4. □ a. the lar □ b.
-Bahá' ighty Branch" in the Bahá'í Writings refers to gest limb of a tree. u'lláh's son, 'Abdu'l-Bahá. niversal House of Justice.
-5. "elucidate" (n revealed in the of) the Sacred □ a.
-'Abdu □ b. the Ur □ c.
-Shogh egislative function, the Universal House of Justice has both the right and obligation to nake clear by explaining or illustrating) on matters "which have not outwardly been to Book," but cannot interpret (from divine inspiration describe the meaning or intent Writings.
-Authoritative interpretation of the Sacred Writings is restricted to '1-Bahá, the Center of the Covenant. hiversal House of Justice.
-In Effendi, the Guardian of the Cause of God.
-The who wants to, and can convince others he is right.
+He also left provisions for to be elected to legislate on matters not provided for in His Writings.
+3. it is to be inter rtain about the meaning of something Bahá'u'lláh wrote or said, or unclear as to how preted, where does He want us to turn for interpretation?
+And after that?
+4. The "Most Mighty Branch" in the Bahá'í Writings refers to □ a. the largest limb of a tree. □ b.
+Bahá'u'lláh's son, 'Abdu'l-Bahá. □ c. the Universal House of Justice.
+5. "elucidate" (m revealed in the of) the Sacred ☐ a.
+'Abdu ☐ b. the Un ☐ c.
+Shogh egislative function, the Universal House of Justice has both the right and obligation to take clear by explaining or illustrating) on matters "which have not outwardly been a Book," but cannot interpret (from divine inspiration describe the meaning or intent Writings.
+Authoritative interpretation of the Sacred Writings is restricted to '1-Bahá, the Center of the Covenant. iversal House of Justice. it Effendi, the Guardian of the Cause of God. e who wants to, and can convince others he or she is right.